jisshub/angular-snippets/reactive-forms-angular.md

 - add a control called *hobbies* in to FormGroup which is of type *FormArray*.

+- add a method in app compoenent, where v push the controls to the hobbies.

 - so when v click on a button, v add an input control to hobbies array.

 - next we have to sync this array in app component with html code.